top of page

 Find Out More

-To learn more about Dr. Orton’s research in the Himalayas, read her blog posts, Of Mountains, Wishes and Hidden Places, The Leopard and the Spotters and Still the Gods Remain.
+To learn more about Dr. Orton’s research in the Himalayas, read her blog posts, Of Mountains, Wishes and Hidden Places, The Leopard and the Spotters and The Desert that Would not be Tamed.
 If you’d like to learn more about Himalayan Folklore, look at our Anthropology courses, Religion of the Himalayas, Himalayan Folklore or Tibetan and Himalayan Studies.
 Alternatively, if you’re interested in how local narratives can support efforts to conserve local wildlife, take a look at our Interdisciplinary course, Culture and Conservation.

 bottom of page